thelostpeace/kaggle/titanic/README.md

  - decision tree on grid search, get accuracy of `0.78229`, rank 7805 in kaggle titanic compete.

  - random forest on grid search, get accuracy of `0.77511`

+ - gradient boosting decision tree on grid search, get accuracy of `0.76555`